Bradford City stadium fire: Fire

-The match kicked off at 3:04 pm and after forty minutes of the first half the score remained 0–0, in what was described as a drab affair with neither team threatening to score.
+The match kicked off at 3:04 p.m. and after forty minutes of the first half the score remained 0–0, in what was described as a drab affair with neither team threatening to score.

-At 3:44 pm, five minutes before half-time, the first sign of a fire – a glowing light – was noticed three rows from the back of block G, as reported by television commentator John Helm.
+At 3:44 p.m., five minutes before half-time, the first sign of a fire – a glowing light – was noticed three rows from the back of block G, as reported by the television commentator John Helm.
 Helm later described the start of the fire in an interview to the Daily Express newspaper:

 [A] man over from Australia visiting his son got two tickets to the game.
 He lit a cigarette and when it was coming to an end he put it down on to the floorboard and tried to put his foot on it to put it out.
 It slipped through a hole in the floorboard.
 A minute later he saw a small plume of smoke so he poured his coffee on it and so did his son.
 It seemed to put it out.
 But a minute or so later there was suddenly a bigger whoosh of smoke so they went to get a steward.
 By the time they got back, the whole thing had taken off.

 One witness saw paper or debris on fire, about 9 in below the floor boards.
 The stand seats did not have staircases; this had allowed a large accumulation of rubbish and paper waste in the cavity space under the stand.
 Spectators later spoke of initially feeling their feet becoming warmer; one of them ran to the back of the stand for a fire extinguisher but found none.
 A police officer shouted to a colleague for an extinguisher, but his call was misheard and instead the fire brigade were radioed.
-The call was timed at 3:43 pm.
+The call was timed at 3:43 p.m.

 The fire escalated very rapidly, and flames became visible; police started to evacuate the stand.
 As the blaze spread, the wooden stands and roof – covered with layers of highly flammable bituminous roofing felt – quickly went ablaze.
 Burning timbers and molten materials fell from the roof onto the crowd and seating below, and dense black smoke enveloped a passageway behind the stand, where many spectators were trying to escape.
 One eyewitness, Geoffrey Mitchell, told the BBC: "It spread like a flash.
 I've never seen anything like it.
 The smoke was choking.
 You could hardly breathe."
 As spectators began to cascade over the wall separating the stand from the pitch, the linesman on that side of the pitch informed referee Norman Glover, who stopped the game with three minutes remaining before half-time.
 It took 270 seconds for the entire stand to burn down.